didierverna/fixme/README.md

 process.
 Such notes may involve things of different importance levels, ranging from simple "fix the spelling" flags to critical "this paragraph is a lie" mentions.
-Annotations like this should be visible during the development or reviewing phase, but should normally disapear in the final version of the document.
+Annotations like this should be visible during the development or reviewing phase, but should normally disappear in the final version of the document.

 FiXme is designed to ease and automate the process of managing collaborative